-The Residential APC pathway covers residential property and housing management and development.
-For Associate it covers Residential Survey and Valuation, Real Estate Agency and Residential Property Management.
+The Residential pathway covers residential property and housing management and development.

-Residential property plays a vital role in society.
+Residential property plays a vitally important role in society.
 In addition to its primary purpose of meeting the housing requirements of the population it is also a growing investment asset class.

-Occupational use of property can be divided into rental property and owner occupied property.
-Given the importance of housing in society, both of these are subject to a large number of social, economic, political, and legal dynamics.
+Occupation of residential property ranges from rental through intermediate forms of tenure, including shared ownership, through to full owner occupation.
+Given the importance of housing in society, all tenures are subject to a large number of social, economic, political, and legal dynamics.

-Residential property’s use as an investment asset has grown rapidly in the UK.
+Residential property’s use as an investment asset is growing rapidly.
 Direct investment is undertaken at all levels, ranging from large institutional investors through to private individuals.

 Housing management and development surveyors are spread across the world and will be required to adjust their work to the specific housing policies and processes that apply at both a national, regional and local level.

 Given the diverse nature of work undertaken, those operating in this market are subject to continual legislative, political, economic and social influences in their day-to-day activities.